-A best practice in the industry is to divide the development across different environments, Each of which a set of resources (e. g. networks, servers, file storage, others) needed to run (an instance) the system.
+A best practice in industry is to divide software development across different environments, Each such environment provides a set of the resources (e.g. networks, servers, file storage, others) needed to run (an instance of) the system.
 Every environment is capable of running the whole system, but it is entirely independent of the others.
-Therefore, using one resource in one environment (e. g. store a file or write in a database) does not conflict with the usage of resources in another.
+Therefore, using one resource in one environment (e.g. store a file or write in a database) does not conflict with the usage of resources in another.
 Environments are used to test the system before deployment to production.
 They also allow developers to run the system locally.